billchaison/Windows-Trix/README.md

 ![alt text](https://github.com/billchaison/Windows-Trix/blob/master/winrm02.png)

-When you are finished using the Powershell remote sessions, you can exit in each window by using `Exit-PSSession;`.
+When you are finished using the Powershell remote sessions, you can exit each window by using `Exit-PSSession;`.